 CFL lamps come in many sizes and shapes, so it shouldn't be a problem finding one to fit your light fitting.

-CFLs are generally slower to warm up to full brightness than other types of lighting; however, the newer CFLs have much shorter warm up times.
+Although CFLs are generally slower to warm up to full brightness than other types of lighting, the newer CFLs have much shorter warm-up times.

-Not all CFLs may be suitable for use in these types of fittings.
+Not all CFLs are suitable for use in enclosed or downlight 'can' fittings.

 Can the lamp be used on a dimmer circuit?

-Standard CFLs are usually not suitable for use with lighting dimmers, but special dimmable CFLs are available, although they tend to be generally more expensive.
+Standard CFLs are usually not suitable for use with lighting dimmers.
+Special CFLs with dimmers are available, but they tend to be more expensive.
 Check the packaging.

-Make sure that the size and shape of the replacement CFL lamp is compatible with your existing fitting.
+If you are replacing 12V downlights, make sure the size and shape of the replacement CFL lamp is compatible with your existing fitting.

-Before you buy a complete set of CFL replacements, buy one lamp and check that it works properly in your existing fittings and that you are happy with the light output, colour appearance and warm-up time.
+Before you buy a complete set of CFL replacements, buy one lamp and check that: